blueneogeo/xtend-async/README.md

 The nice thing about promise functions is that they allow you to  reuse asynchronous code.

+Since this is a common pattern, PromiseExtensions has some shortcuts for making the code look nicer.
+The loadWebpage function above can also be written like this:

+	def loadWebpage(String url) {
+		promise(String) [ loadWebPage |
+			... code that loads webpage
+			webpage >> loadWebPage
+		]
+	}

+This syntax makes it clear on the first line what happens inside the method, and it makes sure the promise is returned at the end.

 ## Using Promise Functions in Streams

 If you want to load a whole bunch of URL's, you can create a stream of URL's, and then process these with the same promise function: